 Basketball story of faith

-Playing basketball reason from time to time I would just be in the zone.
+There are some days when playing basketball I would just be in the zone.
 It didn’t seem to matter from where I was shooting the ball, it just went into the basket.
 Everything felt right in my heart, body, and mind.
 There wasn’t any fear, frustration, or worry.
 I knew before I shot the ball it was going to be in the basket.
 There was an ease and comfort with full confidence.
 I knew the guy guarding me didn't have a chance and as more shots were made he started to believe as well.
 This is a very special feeling and experience.
 I can imagine Abraham feeling the same way when he was willing to sacrifice his son.
 Abraham just knew if God was behind it, then it was good.

 Then there were days when everything would go wrong.
 I would be unmotivated, unfocused, disinterested, and uncommitted.
 During the game I would know before I shot the basketball that it would fail.
 On days like these I would just pass the ball, maybe drive in and try to draw the defense or attempt a simple lay up and fail at that as well.
-My mind would be distressed, focused on the problem, while creating stress and anger.
+My mind would be distressed and focused on the problem leading to stress and anger.
 I was in error mentally and emotionally.
 This mental error occurred before I even got onto the basketball court.
-My mind and heart had not been set on playing the game.
+My mind and heart were not right.
 My attitude was negative.
 My basketball success was dependent upon how my thoughts are arranged.
 Worry, anger, selfishness, & fear are destructive in many ways.

 The God Zone: We can become fully reliant upon the Holy Spirit of God listening with complete attention and connection.